jadecobra/python_tdd_exercises/source/code/make_tdd/code_make_python_tdd_sh.rst

 .. literalinclude:: makePythonTddPlus.sh
   :language: shell
   :linenos:
-  :emphasize-lines: 2-6
+  :emphasize-lines: 2-6, 8-10, 12, 14, 29-30

-this works with `Visual Studio Code`_ you can change it to use the command for any `Integrated Development Environment`_ you like
+this works with `Visual Studio Code`_ you can change it to use the command for any `Integrated Development Environment (IDE)`_ you like